nathan-loveless/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive changes based on the screen size no matter what size the screen is.
+Responsive uses @media queries to change the format of the HTML/CSS.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you build the original website based on mobile screen sizes instead of building it based off of desktop monitor size.
+The @media would target the desktop monitor resolutions.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Sets the rem to a base 10 of px.
+62.5% = 10rem.
+100% = 16px.

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing is the ability to extend and add functionality to CSS that is not normally their by using functions, math expressions and programming style blocks to better organize code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+@meda queries gives me the most issues with preprocessing, but learning well.
+I love mixins!  it is more programmatic which I am more familiar with!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.